Norman invasion of Wales: William's response

 In response to Welsh advances, William established a series of earldoms in the borderlands, specifically at Chester, under Hugh d'Avranches; Shrewsbury, under Roger de Montgomerie; and Hereford, under William FitzOsbern.
 He instilled a great deal of power into each earldom, allowing them control of the surrounding towns and land, rather than retaining it within the kingship.
 The inspiration for such an action seems to have been the overextended nature of the Norman troops, thus preventing William from exercising his own power in the area.
 It very well may have been implicit in the power granted the earldoms that they were to attack Wales, and, indeed, they did, beginning with south-east Wales, where many of the previous rebellions against England had begun.
 By the time of FitzOsbern's death in 1071, a castle had been established at a location known at the time as Striguil, near the mouth of the Wye.
 This served as a base from which the Normans continued to expand westward into Wales, establishing a castle at Caerleon by 1086 and extinguishing the Welsh Kingdom of Gwent.
 However, the attacks in south-east Wales "faltered badly when [the earl of Hereford’s] son [Roger de Breteuil]... forfeited his estates for treason in 1075 and involved some of his vassals on the Welsh frontier in his downfall".
 Nonetheless, the Normans pressed on.

+In 1081 William commenced an armed pilgrimage through Southern Wales to St Davids.

 Relations with Henry I

-These movements continued well into the 12th century, into the reign of Henry I. There was relative peace in the early 12th century, however, with a great deal of English influence over Wales but relatively little conflict.
+These movements continued well into the 12th century, into the reign of Henry I. There was relative peace in the early 12th century, however, with the Anglo-Normans working diplomatically to gain influence over Wales; leading to relatively little conflict.
+However there were moves by Henry from 1108 to settle Flemish emigrants in England into southern Pembrokeshire.

 The only real expedition into Wales made by Henry was in 1114, when "he set in motion three separate armies intended to overware the ageing prince of Gwynedd".
 The prince, Gruffudd ap Cynan, however, saw fit to make peace with the king rather than engage in open warfare or hostility.
 Throughout the period, Henry exerted a great deal of control over Wales, establishing a series of new castles and placing new Lords into positions of power.

 Following Henry's death in 1135, revolts once again broke out in parts of Wales.
 These revolts caused Norman retreat in many areas, most surprisingly in Deheubarth, where, according to R.R.
 Davies, "the Normans had made their most striking advances in the previous generation".
 A notable example was the Battle of Crug Mawr, near Cardigan, in which the Normans suffered a heavy defeat.
 The period saw a role reversal of sorts, as well, with infighting amongst the Normans, the same sort which had enabled the relative fall of Wales in the previous century.